 In many parts of Mexico, no special occasion is complete without turkey cooked in mole poblano.
 The authentic dish is quite a production; this simplified version is delicious nonetheless.
-Serve with hot tortillas, fluffy white rice and creamed corn.
+Serve with hot tortillas, and creamed corn.

 - 2 dried ancho, New Mexico or 2 guajillo chiles

 - 2 cups boiling water 500 mL